 The proposed project will not result in commuter traffic impeding MUNI transit service or overburdening the streets or neighborhood parking.
+It will provide sufficient off-street parking for the proposed units.

 E) A diverse economic base will be maintained by protecting our industrial and service sectors from displacement due to commercial office development.
 And future opportunities for resident employment and ownership in these sectors will be enhanced: